Skynet is a way to share content stored on Sia with others.

 A current list of Skynet Portals in operation.

 There are a number of public Skynet web Portals in existence which allow you to upload and download Skynet data at no cost to you, and anonymously.
+The official Portal run by Nebulous is SiaSky.net, which consists of a load balancer directing traffic to a number of individual Portal servers.
+A handful of other public Portals are operated by a few other community members, though many of them are out of date and no longer function.
 "Premium" portals may also exist which allow access to Skynet, or to the Portal operator's specific content, under some sort of monetization scheme.

 A list of known Portals and Portal operators can be found on the Skynet Portals page.